Indian Govt Wants to Trace Chats, But Why Is WhatsApp Opposing It?

 Hashing is a process where a piece of data is masked with a fixed value so that it can be easily traced when needed.

-Messaging platform WhatsApp is worried that it might go against its end-to-end encryption stance that pledges to never read or store messages on their servers, resulting in a stalemate between the company and government.
+WhatsApp is worried that the social media intermediary IT rules will go against its 'end-to-end encryption' stance that pledges to never read or store messages on their servers, resulting in a stalemate between the company and government.

 Hashing is a process of solving a problem efficiently by listing them in order.
 It is a process where a piece of data is masked with a fixed value so that it can be easily traced when needed.